Big Hero 6: The Series: Comic book series

-A comic book series based on Big Hero 6: The Series was announced to be published by IDW Publishing, making it one of the few times Marvel Comics has allowed another comic book company use their characters.
+A comic book series based on Big Hero 6: The Series was announced to be published by IDW Publishing, making it one of the few times Marvel Comics has allowed another comic book company to use their characters.
 The comic book series was initially titled after the film and set to be released in July 2018 from Hannah Blumenreich (writer) and Nicoletta Baldari (artist).
 However, the release kept getting pushed back.
 Since then, the comic has been retitled after the show and was released on November 13, 2019 with Blumenreich and Baldari still attached.
 Its follow up issues would not get released until close to a year later.

 A manga series by Yen Press was released in August 2021 and is written and illustrated by Hong Gyun An.
 The first volume adapts the episodes "Issue 188", "Failure Mode" and "Baymax Returns Part 1", but has it feel more connected and linear.